rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 - No. Old Hubs: 6
 - No. New Hubs: 48
 - No. Vehicle Types: 3
-Best Found Objective Value: 136018.5
+Best Known Objective Value: 136018.5

 We provide code for using selection hyperheuristics to solve a 2-echalon Location-Routing problem with different hubs.
 Please cite the following paper if you used any of these resources: